-If you’re still here then congratulations!
+If you’re still here then congratulations to you!
 You’re ready to “hashtag make it hot”!
 Composting can be very intimidating and I’ll be the first to admit that I have a very long way to go.
-I learn something new every time I read, and I plan to attempt every method of composting there is before I leave this sweet Earth.
+I learn something new every time I read about composting.
+Honestly, I plan to attempt every method of composting there is before I leave this sweet Earth.

-My newest endeavor is deep litter composting (also a hot compost method), which requires chicken manure and you can read a great post about it here.
+My newest endeavor is deep litter composting.
+This method requires chicken manure and you can read a great post about it here.
 I’m on day 6 of this method and I hope that day 18 is just as great if I follow the directions!

 - Meat and dairy will attract scavengers to your pile and we don’t want that.

 - Large, bulky items will slow your compost pile down.
 If you add a bag of shredded newspaper in one spot on your pile, it’ll become compacted over time, making it hard for your microbes to work and even harder to turn your pile.
 I know this from experience.